-(a) Withdrawal of Attorney for the Debtor.
-Except as described in paragraph (b), below, an attorney who has appeared as attorney of record for a debtor may withdraw only upon order of the Court.
+- (a) Withdrawal of Attorney for the Debtor.
+Except as described in paragraph (b) below, an attorney who has appeared as attorney of record for a debtor may withdraw only upon order of the Court.
 No order of withdrawal will be issued without a hearing, unless the Court, in its discretion, waives the hearing upon receipt of a written stipulation of withdrawal signed by both the attorney and debtor.
-An order granting withdrawal of debtor's attorney must be served on all other parties in the case or proceeding in the manner set forth in paragraph (c), below.
+An order granting withdrawal of debtor's attorney must be served on all other parties in the case or proceeding in the manner set forth in paragraph (c) below. - (b) Substitution of Attorney for the Debtor.
+The Court may issue an order allowing substitution of attorney for the debtor without a hearing if a stipulation or substitution of counsel agreement (with the signature of the debtor, the withdrawing attorney, and the substituting attorney) is filed with the application for withdrawal.
+However, in its discretion, the Court may schedule a hearing to determine whether to approve the substitution (e.g., where the substitution request is filed within seven days of a hearing on a contested matter or within seven days of a trial).
+If issued, the order granting the substitution must be served on all other parties in the case or proceeding in the same manner as is set forth in paragraph (c) below.
+An attorney commencing employment in the case as substitute counsel must file a Rule 2016(b) disclosure statement and otherwise fully comply with Vt.
+LBR 2016-1 and these Rules.